rikka-org/Rikka/src/Rikka/API/README.md

 # Rikka API
-This repository contains basic Rikka API implementations, and should be used as a base for compatibility layers.
-It includes hooks into node modules, events, DOM mods, and plugin management frameworks.
+This repository contains basic Rikka API modules.
+For interacting with Rikka itself, see /Rikka/RKApi